-The FCC Group is exposed to interest rate fluctuations due to the fact that the Group's financial policy aims to ensure that its current financial assets and debt are partially tied to variable interest rates.
-The benchmark interest rate for debt taken out by the Group with credit entities in euros is mainly the Euribor.
+Fomento de Construcciones y Contratas, S.A. and the FCC Group are exposed to interest rate fluctuations due to the fact that the Group's financial policy aims to ensure that its current financial assets and debt are partially tied to variable interest rates.
+The benchmark interest rate for debt taken out with credit entities in euros is mainly the Euribor.

-Any increase in interest rates could give rise to an increase in the financial costs for the FCC Group associated with its borrowings at variable interest rates, and could also increase the cost of refinancing the FCC Group's borrowings and the issue of new debt.
+Any increase in interest rates could give rise to an increase in the financial costs associated with its borrowings at variable interest rates, and could also increase the cost of refinancing the borrowings and the issue of new debt.

-In order to ensure a position that is in the Group's best interests, an interest rate risk management policy is actively implemented, based on the on-going monitoring of markets and assuming different positions depending primarily on the asset financed.
+In order to ensure a position that is in the best interests of the Company and of the FCC Group, an interest rate risk management policy is actively implemented, based on the on-going monitoring of markets and assuming different positions depending primarily on the asset financed.